Seminar in Theological

 church*, theolog*, Christian*, religio*, bibl* or missions AND encyclopedia or dictionary

-Get the Citation -- If you use a book from the library, to to the title record in the library catalog, and click How do I Cite this?
-Select the correct citation style, such as Chicago/Turabian: Humanities, then copy/paste/edit the citation, as needed.
+Get the Citation -- Go to the title record in the library catalog, click How do I Cite this?, and then select a citation style, such as Chicago/Turabian: Humanities.
+Copy/paste/edit the citation, as needed.

 Search Reference eBook Databases

-Note: The titles from ebook databases are included in the ORU Library Catalog.
+Note: ebook titles in ORU databases are included in the ORU Library Catalog.